study-ORCATech-cloud/learn-and-earn-fork/docs/advanced-topics/customization-guide.md

 };
 ```

-This customization guide provides comprehensive instructions for adapting the ORCATech Learning Platform to match any brand or design requirements.
+This customization guide provides comprehensive instructions for adapting the LabDojo Learning Platform to match any brand or design requirements.
 Use these patterns and examples as starting points for your specific customization needs.